 It is widely accepted that math is a gateway to success, described by researchers as the 'K-12 pipeline'.
 Access to this gateway is extremely limited for racialized students.
-Minds on Math wish to break the cycle of the disenfranchised.
-We are dedicated to meeting the needs, and increasing the academic achievement of each student.
-We aspire to close identified achievement gaps, enhance confidence, increase cultural awareness, and promote mastery-based learning.
+Minds on Math wishes to create equitable systems.
+We are dedicated to meeting the needs, and increasing the well-being and success of each student.
+We aspire to enhance confidence, increase cultural awareness, and promote mastery-based learning.
 Students are encouraged to take agency over their learning.
-We aim to address the overall wellbeing of our future community leaders.
+We aim to address the overall well-being of our future community leaders.

-Our society can no longer ignore the systemic injustices and inequities that people of colour face daily in numerous sectors, one of which is education.
+Our society can no longer ignore the systemic injustices and inequities that marginalized people face daily in numerous sectors, one of which is education.
 Institutional change is necessary, especially for our Black and Indigenous youth.
-However, we must also take measures today to address the imminent need to reduce risk factors for students.
+However, we must also take measures today to address the imminent need to reduce risk factors for all students.
 As a grassroots organization, our primary objectives are outlined more in detail below: